ArshanAlam/CTFs/be_quick_or_be_dead_3/README.md

 As the [song](https://www.youtube.com/watch?v=CTt1vk9nM9c) draws closer to the end, another executable [be-quick-or-be-dead-3](be-quick-or-be-dead-3) suddenly pops up.
 This one requires even faster machines.
 Can you run it fast enough too?
 You can also find the executable in /problems/be-quick-or-be-dead-3_4_081de19947195d5a491290bc42530db6.

 ## Solution
-The solution to this problem is very similar to the other `be_quick_or_be_dead_*` in the series.
+The solution to this problem is very similar to the other `be_quick_or_be_dead_*` in the serie.
 This time the key was some weird function.
 Using [radare2](https://en.wikipedia.org/wiki/Radare2) I reverse engineered the binary and converted the assembly code to pseudocode.

 ```
  $ r2 be-quick-or-be-dead-3